ANZCA ASM Auckland 1-5 May 2026 : 77 days to go

 Confirmation of abstract submission

-The submitting author of an abstract will ALWAYS receive an email confirmation confirming receipt of their abstract submission.
+The submitting author of an abstract will ALWAYS receive an email confirming receipt of their abstract submission.
 Please check your junk folder as it may have ended up there.
 If you do not receive an email confirmation within 24 hours, please contact the ANZCA ASM team.

-ASM PRIZES
+ASM Prizes

 Career disruption